shmehta21/flask_deployment_five_ways/README.txt

 2. Heroku: Define the proc file and link it to the GIT repo.
 Give it requirements.txt and deploy to Heroku.

-3. Docker: Creating a docker image and then pushing it onto Docker hub.
-Running it later in a Docker container using docker-machine
+3. Docker: Create a docker image and then push it onto Docker hub.
+DOwnload the image and run the image in a container.
+Now deploy the container to Cloud using different techniques as below
+    a. docker-machine
+    b.
+Create a K8s cluster on http://console.cloud.google.com and deploy your app to this cluster.
+    c.
+Deploy your app to minikube which is installed locally on your machine